 The Lord is Merciful

 In Isaiah 25:4, Isaiah talks about the power of the Lord to help his people.
-This verse paints a picture of the distress of those who are defenseless, and who have to recourse for protection.
+This verse paints a picture of the distress of those who are defenseless, and who have no other recourse for protection.
 It refers not only to the spiritual help and defense Christ offers his people, but the physical protection offered to those who are His people.

 4 For thou hast been a strength to the poor, a strength to the needy in his distress, a refuge from the storm, a shadow from the heat, when the blast of the terrible ones is as a storm against the wall.